Opioids, Addiction, and Substance Use Disorder

 Naloxone (sometimes referred to by one of its brand names ‘Narcan’) is an opioid antagonist that is used to reverse the effects of an opioid overdose by restoring breathing and brain function, thereby saving the life of the person experiencing an opioid overdose.
 Naloxone can be administered by a nasal spray or an injection.

 Naloxone only works if someone has opioids in their system.
 It has no effect if opioids are not present.
 Naloxone has no potential for abuse.
 It is completely legal and has been approved by the Food and Drug Administration (FDA).
 Naloxone cannot make people high and it is safe for nearly everyone.
 A person who is given naloxone and regains consciousness still requires emergency medical help, which is why calling 911 is an important step to responding to an opioid overdose.
-To find out where to access naloxone, click here.
+To find out where to access naloxone, visit the Using Naloxone page.

 Does increasing naloxone availability increase misuse of opioids?